tilde-lab/yascheduler/README.md

     pip install yascheduler/
 ```
 The installation procedure creates the configuration file located at `/etc/yascheduler/yascheduler.conf`.
-The file contains credentials for Postgres database access as well as several directories.
-Please check
+The file contains credentials for Postgres database access, used directories, cloud providers and scientific simulation codes (called _engines_).
-and amend the file with the correct credentials.
-The database should then be initialized with `yainit` script.
+Please check and amend this file with the correct credentials.
+The database and the system service should then be initialized with `yainit` script.

 Usage